JR West partners with JAL and ANA

 Top row Base fare

-Bottom row Shinkansen surcharge (non-reserved seat)
+Bottom row: Shinkansen surcharge (reserved seat)

 Hayabusa & Komachi Shinkansen Fare Chart – Quick Reference